nirmalvp/centraleyes/README.md

 ### Sample queries :

-1. To get the optimum path between two points
+### 1. To get the optimum path between two points
 {"args": {"sourceVertex": [x1, y1], "destVertex": [x2, y2], userWieghts:{'dist':0, "traffic_light":1}}, "type": "query"}
-To query for path with smallest traffic lights.
+to query for path with smallest traffic lights.

 userWieghts if not specified defaults to a optimum path considering shortest distance

-2. To change the edge cost between two points
+### 2. To change the edge cost between two points
 {"args": {"sourceVertex": [x1, y1], "destVertex": [x2, y2], "newWeight" : {"dist" : 10}}, "type": "changeweight"}

 To change the dist metric of the edge between  (x1,y1) and (x2, y2) to 10.